The Luis J. Rodriguez Story--From Troubled Youth to the Poet Laureate of Los Angeles

 For his writing, Luis has received the Lila Wallace-Reader’s Digest Writer’s Award, a Dorothea Lang/Paul Taylor Prize, a Lannan Poetry Fellowship, the Carl Sandburg Book Award, PEN Oakland Josephine Miles Literary Award, a Chicago Sun-Times Book Award, a New York Times Notable Book, a Sundance Institute Fellowship, a Paterson Poetry Prize, a Parent’s Choice Award, an Hispanic Heritage Literature Award, National Association for Poetry Therapy Award, Algonquin West Award, a Paterson Award for Sustained Literary Achievement, and fellowships from Los Angeles, Chicago, Illinois, California, and North Carolina, to name a few.

-His decades of activism have been recognized by Corazon Del Pueblo in Boyle Heights, CA; Get Lit Poets, Los Angeles; Inner City Struggle in East L.A.; KCET-TV and Union Bank of California; the Agape Spiritual Center in Culver City, CA; the All-Nations Native Peoples Pow Wow in Los Angeles; Beyond Baroque Literary Foundation; the National Hispanic Media Coalition; and in 2001 the Wisdom in Action Foundation designated him as one of fifty “Unsung Heroes” from around the world, presented by his Holiness, the Dalai Lama.
+Luis's decades of activism have been recognized by Beyond Baroque Literary Center in Venice, CA; Corazon Del Pueblo in Boyle Heights, CA; Get Lit Players, Los Angeles; Inner City Struggle in East L.A.; KCET-TV and Union Bank of California; the Agape Spiritual Center in Culver City, CA; the All-Nations Native Peoples Pow Wow in Los Angeles; the National Hispanic Media Coalition; Poor Magazine in Oakland, CA; and in 2001 the Wisdom in Action Foundation designated him as one of fifty “Unsung Heroes” from around the world, presented by his Holiness, the Dalai Lama.

 Luis’s writings have appeared in the New York Times, Los Angeles Times, U.S. News & World Report, Chicago Reporter, The Nation, American Poetry Review, the Bloomsbury Review, Poets & Writers, Grand Street, Philadelphia Inquirer Magazine, San Jose Mercury, The Progressive, Fox News Latino, The Guardian, Christian Science Monitor, and Huffington Post, among others.
 Textbooks, photo books and anthologies carrying his work or interviews include the “Outlaw Bible of American Poetry,” “Letters to a Nation,” “Aloud: Voices from the Nuyorican Café,” “The Spoken Word Revolution: Slam, Hip Hop, and the Poetry of a New Generation,” “Eastside Stories” by photographer Joseph Rodriguez, and more.

 In 2002 Luis created a CD of his poetry with original music by Ernie Perez and the band Seven Rabbit called “My Name’s Not Rodriguez” (Dos Manos Records).
-In the mid-2000s limited edition hand made, signed and numbered, art books and broadsides of his poems for archivists and collectors appeared from C&C Press of Pajaro CA, including “Seven,” “Two Women/Dos Mujeres,” and “Making Medicine.”
-In 2010, Luis along with Tia Chucha’s Centro Cultural and Denise Sandoval brought the first lowrider bike & car show to the Guadalajara Book Fair in 2010.
+In 2010, Luis along with Tia Chucha’s Centro Cultural and Professor Denise Sandoval brought the first lowrider bike & car show to the Guadalajara Book Fair in 2010.

 In addition, Luis’ poetry has been featured in the C-SPAN's Book World, Lannan Literary Video Series; the Poetry Center of San Francisco State University’s Poetry Archives; 2001 “El Poeta” in the PBS-TV’s “Realidades” series; Rhino Records’ 1996 recording of “In Their Own Voice: A Century of Recorded Poetry” (later from Shout Factory); “This American Life” radio program in 1996 with Ira Glass; and poems in the CDs “From Earth to Sky: A Collection of Word and Song” (2004 Dos Manos Records); Italian Hip Hop artist Flycat’s 1998 recording “Una domanda alla risposta” (A Question to an Answer), recorded 1998 in Milan, Italy; “A Snake in the Heart: Poems and Music by Chicago’s Spoken Word Performers” (1994 Tia Chucha Press); and was producer and had a spoken word piece in Olmeca’s “Contra Cultura” CD in 2010.